 Participation in the IDA Seal program is voluntary.
 Commercial products are evaluated upon the request of a distributor or manufacturer.
 Any company may submit appropriate products to the Council for consideration for Acceptance.

 Companies pay administrative fee when they apply for the Seal to help to take care of the cost of evaluation.
 It may vary product to product.

-Annual maintenance fees every year till three years by company every year January.
+Endorsement Fees every year till three years by company.

 Products which meet the IDA Seal Program’s criteria for Acceptance with respect to public safety, efficacy, composition, labelling, package inserts, advertising and other promotional material will be granted the IDA Seal of Acceptance.

-Notification of a product’s Acceptance into the IDA’s Seal Program will be made in writing by the Council.
+Notification of a product’s Acceptance into the IDA’s Seal Program will be.
 A company may not begin use of the IDA Seal of Acceptance unless and until it has executed the IDA’s standard IDA Seal MOU agreement and complied with the IDA’s advertising requirements.

 The Council may require a company to use an authorised statement in conjunction with its use of the IDA Seal.
 Acceptance is renewable and may be reconsidered after three year time.
 If there is a change in the manufacturer or distributor of a product, the Seal of Acceptance is withdrawn automatically and the MOU agreement expires simultaneously.